astriaorg/astria-cli-go/README.md

 # The Astria CLI

-The `astria-cli-go` cli is a tool designed to make local rollup development as simple and dependency free as possible.
+The `astria-go` cli is a tool designed to make local rollup development as simple and dependency free as possible.
 It provides functionality to easily run the Astria stack and interact with the Sequencer.